The Medkit-Learn(ing) Environment: Medical Decision Modelling through Simulation: Practical Demonstrations

 \textbf{Validating realism.} It is also of interest to quickly check that we are not generating completely unrealistic trajectories, rather ones that capture appropriate properties that will be useful for users.
 We thus provide comparisons of the available environment models in Medkit.
 In particular for each combination we show in Table \ref{tab:synth_results}: the \emph{Predictive Score}, a classical ``train on synthetic - test on real'' evaluation where a network is trained on the synthetic dataset and applied to a held out test set of the real data, where the performance is reported; and the \emph{Discriminitive Score}, where a classifier is trained to distinguish between the real and synthetic data, and the AUROC of this task on a held out test set is reported.
 In aid of visualisation we also provide in Figure \ref{fig:tSNE} a set of t-SNE plots \citep{maaten2008visualizing} overlaying the real and synthetic data.
 These metrics are standard in the synthetic data literature \citep{yoon2019time} and reflect the usefulness of the synthetic data as a \emph{replacement} for real data.

-Please note though that the highest possible fidelity is not the point of Medkit: unlike traditional synthetic data, the datasets we produce are \emph{not} meant to be used as a substitute for real data in training machine learning algorithms.
+Please note though that this is not really the point of Medkit: unlike traditional synthetic data, the datasets we produce are \emph{not} meant to be used as a substitute for real data in training machine learning algorithms.
 Rather we would like to produce \emph{realistic} data that reflects the difficulties of the medical setting and can be used for development and benchmarking of algorithms.
-Additionally, by introducing customisations into the generative process, we will naturally see departures from real data, but given our goals this is not a problem.
-Nevertheless, the high predictive scores show that Medkit is successfully capturing important trends in the real data that are useful for prediction, while the discriminative scores and t-SNE plots confirm that we are not producing trajectories that are unrepresentative.
+Additionally, by introducing customisations into the generative process, we will naturally see departures from real data, but given our goals this is not a large problem.
+Nevertheless, the high predictive scores show that Medkit is successfully capturing trends in the real data that are useful for prediction, while the discriminative scores and t-SNE plots confirm that we are not producing trajectories that are unrepresentative.